 What does 6D BIM stand for?

-The sixth dimension is debated – is it the addition of facility management (FM) data, sustainability, and life-cycle data, or something else?
+The sixth dimension is debated – is it the addition of facility management (FM) data, sustainability, life-cycle data, or something else?

 What is 6D BIM for FM?